hariharan20/robocup_human_sensing/README.md

 # Using The Person detection Node and Launch File
 1. The files use the darknet_ros package from [RSL](https://github.com/leggedrobotics/darknet_ros).
 Clone the repository and change the "image" arg to image topic from the camera
-2. Create a Virtual Environment with libraries in person_detection_requirements.txt
+2. Create a Virtual Environment with libraries in human_detection_requirements.txt
 3. In Local Machine, the package was created with `video_stream_opencv` ros package To install the package
   ```